 Lady tripped and fell over a threshold on a cruise ship.
 We claimed it was an optical illusion.
 She had surgery to fix her arm fracture.
 We were co-counsel on the case.

-Settlement against a cruise line when my client, a passenger, fractured her ankle.
-She she slipped and fell on water while walking up the stairs on the outside deck of the ship.
+Settlement against a cruise line when my client, a passenger, fractured a bone.
+She she slipped and fell on water while walking up the stairs on the deck of a cruise ship.

 $22,000 Settlement after We Sued